Dzhambulat Khatokhov: Biography

 At the age of eight, Dzhambik and his mother visited Japan to be part of a television programme, "Impossible", on Fuji Television.
 His mother, Nelya Kabardarkova denied all accusations of fuelling his growth and said she was encouraging Dzhambik's wish to become a sumo wrestler.
 Dzhambik also attended sumo battles.
 On 10 July 2003, he wrestled Georgy Bibilauri, another heavy boy in the Georgian capital Tbilisi.
 At that time he was nearly 4 years old and 56 kg (123 lb), and Georgy was 5 years old and weighed 50 kg (110 lb).
 Both periods took a few seconds, after Dzhambik fell to the ground.
-At age 7 he was 4 ft 3 and weighed 100kg (220 lb) while his brother was double his age but less than half his weight.
+At age 7 he was 4 ft 3 and weighed 100 kg (220 lb) while his brother was double his age but less than half his weight.
 By the age of 9, Dzhambik weighed 146.1 kg.

 Doctors were unsure of the cause of his fast growth.
 In 2008, the British doctor Ian Campbell, one of the world's leading experts in obesity, visited Dzhambik and performed a series of tests on him at a Moscow clinic, where he was treated every year for his obesity.
 The tests showed that 9-year-old Dzhambik's bones were the size of an average 13-year-old boy.
 He was also tested for anabolic steroids, which can cause abnormal bone growth, but the results were negative.
 As shown on an episode of Body Shock, Campbell and other health care professionals urged Dzambik's mother to help the boy eat a better diet and lose weight to improve his health, but Nelya rejected their advice and insisted the boy was healthy and capable of becoming a sumo wrestler or other sportsman.
 In 2006, journalist Nick Paton Walsh wrote in The Guardian that Nelya demanded money in order for him to meet Dzambik; Walsh hesitated as such payments were against Guardian policy but eventually relented, paying £160 or about 8000 roubles.